8cH9azbsFifZ/docker-ocrmypdf/README.md

 Docker image with ocrmypdf and incron

 - Volumes: /input and /output
-- Reacts on file created (not moved!) to /input
+- Reacts on file changeds to /input and removes after ocr
+- Output in /output (uid=1000)

 ## References:
 - https://www.howtoforge.com/tutorial/trigger-commands-on-file-or-directory-changes-with-incron/